 us their traditional ceremonial dances and afterwards we can purchase their amazing handicrafts.

 We can go for a swim in the river Nushino - Dayuno, or relax and watch the birds around the cabins.

 After dinner we'll go for a night walk to observe the animals, frogs, snakes, insects,

 Day 5: After breakfast we have a whole day on the Nushino River ...

 We'll visit another Waorani community, the Meñapare where we can see the local products such as cocoa, yucca, coffee, chonta, etc.

 After enjoying a refreshing swim in the river we'll go hiking and observe the fauna and flora around the river.

 Together we will discuss at length the ceremonial ritual of Ayahuasca.

-We will go to the home of an old warrior, a Visionario, a Jaguar Shaman, living near the Nushino river where we will have the opportunity to drink and cleanse the body together with the Elder in ceremony.
+We will go to the home of an old warrior, a Visionario, a Jaguar Shaman, living near the Nushino river where we will have the opportunity to drink Ayahuasca with the Elder in deep ceremony over several hours.

 Day 6:Travelling to the community of Tepapare we will partake in their everyday village life, their ancestral culture, and learn about the flora and fauna in their surrounds.
 For lunch we'll prepare a typical meal with roasted fish in leaves of the area called charcoal Maito, roast bananas, and yuccas, also tasting different bushfoods that are available nearby.